Intellectual curiosity: History

+In Martin Heidegger's 1927 influential work Being and Time, he remarks that all forms of intellectual curiosity are clearing up the Dasein.
+In the section of the text relevant to curiosity, he begins by starting off with literature on basic sight as a form of "uncovering the Dasein".
+However, this (on basic sight allowing humans to realize their Dasein) is later generalized to include almost all forms of intellectual inquiry.
+He also cites Saint Augustine's Confessions for developing this idea.

 Later, in 1954, Berlyne differentiated it into perceptual curiosity and epistemic curiosity, and in 2004 a psychometric scale to assess epistemic and perceptual curiosity was developed.

 Intellectual development in children

 Humans seem to be born with intellectual curiosity, but depending on how parents react to questions from their children, intellectual curiosity might be increased or decreased.
 Parents that always react negatively to questions asked by their children, are discouraging them from asking questions, and that is likely to make them less curious.
 On the other hand, parents that always react positively to questions asked by their children, are encouraging them to ask questions, and that is likely to make them more curious.

 Academic performance

 Intellectual curiosity has been positively correlated with academic performance (0.20), together with general intelligence (0.35) and conscientiousness (0.20).

 Scientific progress

 Toby E. Huff has argued that the European civilization had a high level of intellectual curiosity during the scientific revolution.
 He also argues that other civilizations have had a high level of intellectual curiosity in their most progressive stages.